News for our Guests

 - Terrain, trails/hiking, and homes are all dispersed.

 - Sharing time and space with a close group of friends and family is less risky than large events or traveling to areas with many tourists in a tight space.

-- Your out of school kids need activity and a change of scenary where they can take in the great outdoors this summer.
+- Your out of school kids need activity and a change of scenary where they can take in the great outdoors.

 - We are NOT a hotel, even our condominium properties are larger with less units per building.

 - We are most visited by driving, versus flight or bus.
 Thus, allowing each group to gauge their own risk.

 - Each property is cleaned right after each rental.
 Linens are professionally washed.
 Common touch points and surfaces are actively disinfected.
 We are following COVID guidelines.

 - Coronavirus studies show that the virus persists for a matter of hours.
 This is good for you, as vacation rentals are often several days between turnover.
 We are purposefully making sure we have time between rentals.
 This means there will be no early or late check in/outs as well.

 - What can you do to help yourself and others around you?

 - Stay home if you have a fever, cough, shortness of breath or any other cold or flu-like symptom.